treehopper-electronics/treehopper-sdk/Documentation/Main/hosts.md

 \page hosts Supported Hosts
-All Treehopper APIs are designed to run on USB-equipped hosts -- you can't program a Treehopper board to act on its own when disconnected from a computer (unless you want to do \ref native-development).

 This page goes over host requirements, and provides a few examples of supported devices.
 We provide some platform-specific instructions on our \ref getting-started pages.

 # Desktop and Laptop Computers {#desktop}
 Treehopper supports essentially all desktops and laptops with USB ports.
-The only software requirements are that the device runs either:
+The only software requirements are that the device runs:
- - <b>Windows 7 or newer.</b> This is needed for automatic WinUSB installation, but an adventurous user may be able to get older Windows systems working.
+ - **Windows 7 or newer:** This is needed for automatic WinUSB installation, but an adventurous user may be able to get older Windows systems working.
+Windows 10 is recommended, since it provides support for UWP app development.
+Windows 8 or newer is also needed for named WinUSB-based devices (so your device will appear in your operating system as "Treehopper" or whatever custom name you choose).
+In Windows 7, the device will always appear as "WinUsb Device."
+ - **macOS 10.4 or newer:** The C# and C++ API directly call into macOS's native IOKit-based USB access layer, so there's no additional software needed on macOS.
+If you're using Python or Java APIs, you'll need to install LibUSB.
- - <b>Some form of LibUSB-supported operating system.</b> All Treehopper language APIs use LibUSB in non-Windows systems for USB interfacing. *We regularly test on Linux and macOS, but LibUSB also supports OpenBSD, NetBSD, and FreeBSD, so our libraries should work there, too.*
+ - **Linux:** Treehopper language APIs support Linux through LibUSB.
+Unless you are targeting an extremely resource-constrained device with a custom root filesystem, you'll most certainly have LibUSB already installed.
+We regularly test on Linux, but LibUSB also supports OpenBSD, NetBSD, and FreeBSD, so our libraries should work there, too --- perhaps with minor patching for dynamic runtime OS detection (needed in the case of the C# API).

 # Embedded Devices {#embedded-linux}
 Many embedded devices running Linux or Windows can be used with Treehopper.
 The [Raspberry Pi](https://www.raspberrypi.org/) is one such device, and, when running Linux, it works well as a host for apps that use Treehopper -- whether written in C# (via mono), Java, or C++.

 We also support Raspberry Pi under [Windows 10 IoT Core](https://developer.microsoft.com/en-us/windows/iot/explore/iotcore) through our C# UWP API.

 Even low-cost OpenWRT-powered routers should be able to run Treehopper apps written in C++ (though probably not C# or Java).